Skip to main content

 Rocks DB

 The installation process described below applies to Ubuntu OS.
-For other operating system, refer to the rocksdb installation guide.
+For other operating systems, refer to the rocksdb installation guide.

 Install dependencies